eikel/sunxi-livesuite/README.md

 This readme assumes that you have just installed a fresh copy of [Debian Bookworm](https://www.debian.org/releases/bookworm/) with some kind of GUI (e.g. KDE).
 Commands may vary based on your Linux-Distribution.
 I **strongly** recommend a fresh install for this to not taint your main one.
+You should not use a virtual machine (VM), as this is likely to cause problems in detecting the USB device.

 Ubuntu is known to cause problems.
 Just use Debian, really.
 It's the superior OS anyway.